Azure/Azure-Verified-Modules/docs/content/contributing/terraform/terraform-contribution-flow/_index.md

 {{< hint type=important >}}

-Make sure you have **Docker** installed on your machine.
+Make sure you have **Docker** installed and running on your machine.

 {{< /hint >}}

-1. Download `azterraform` Docker image.
-2. Run `azterraform` Docker image.
-3. ...
+1. Change to the root of your module repository and run `./avm docs` to verify the container image is working as expected or needs to be pulled first.

 <br>